 If you are using an authorised Shopify Partner or Expert, such as myself, then we will create the account for you which means there is no trial limit.

-Please note: You cannot actually go live and start taking orders whilst still on the trial plan, you need to signup to a paid plan.
+Please note: You cannot actually go live and start taking orders whilst still on the trial plan, you need to signup for a paid plan.

 Configure Basic Settings